 We are now moving back to the other side of Asia and two sites in Turkey.

-3. Göreme, Turkey.
-The eroding forces of wind and water have been at play here for millions of years and created some very fascinating “fairy chimneys” as they are called.
-One of the places is called the “Love Valley” and you realise what kind of fairytale this might be about.
+The eroding forces of wind and water have been at play here in Göreme for millions of years and created some very fascinating “fairy chimneys” as they are called.
+One of the places is the “Love Valley” and you realise what kind of fairy tale this might be about.
 Adding to the fascination of this place are the rock-hewn ancient churches in the area, but that is beyond the scope of this article.

-4. Pamukkale, Turkey.
-Moving westward in Turkey we encounter a place that is even more fairytale-like in my view.
-Calcium carbonate is deposited by water as a soft jelly, but eventually hardens into travertine.
+Moving westward in Turkey we encounter Pamukkale, a place that is even more fairy-tale-like in my view.
+Calcium carbonate is deposited by water as a soft jelly, but it eventually hardens into travertine.
 The white travertine basins are taking the shape of terraces high above the flat plain down below.

 We are now moving beyond the sphere of World Heritage Sites, but not beyond fascination.
 First, there are two more landscapes I would like to mention.
-Many porous hills and landscapes are often formed by erosion on some kind of karst, like limestone.
-The soft rock is quite easily turned into very strange formations – after a few million years that is.
+Many porous hills and landscapes are often formed by erosion or some kind of karst, like limestone.
+The soft rock is quite easy to turn into very strange formations – after a few million years that is.

-7. Kjeragbolten, Norway.
-This is a special case of outcrop with a large boulder set into it.
-Almost a thousand metres above the fjord this boulder is stuck in a ravine.
+Kjeragbolten is a special case of outcrop with a large boulder set into it.
+This boulder is stuck in a ravine almost a thousand metres above the fjord.
 The daring ones jump onto it to have their picture taken, like I did here.

 This last image is also an introduction to the next article.
 Read on.